dbsnapper/dbsnapper/docs/philosophy.md

 Simplicity was another key design goal, ensuring the ease of installation and use, regardless of the user's environment.
 To achieve this, we've consciously limited dependencies, focusing on creating a tool that's as lightweight and flexible as possible.

-- **Minimized Dependencies**: We've chosen Golang as the development language for its ability to create statically linked binaries that can be easily distributed and run on different operating systems and platforms.
+- **Minimized Dependencies**: We've chosen Go as the development language for its ability to create statically linked binaries that can be easily distributed and run on different operating systems and platforms.

 - **Database Tools**: While we rely on database tools for some of the operations, we're careful to minimize the areas in which these tools are used.